 Rolex watches tend to hold a high value over the time.
 While you can expect to get a decent price when selling a second hand Rolex watch for cash, some Rolex models are more popular and coveted both among the watch collectors and potential watch buyers in the second hand market and eventually, can fetch you a higher price.

-Whether you are looking to ‘sell Rolex London’ to meet your short-term monetary needs or to raise money to invest in a new model, check out these four most sought-after Rolex models that tend to have a high resale value in the second hand market:
+Whether you are looking for “How to sell Rolex in London” to meet your short-term monetary needs or to raise money to invest in a new model, check out these four most sought-after Rolex models that tend to have a high resale value in the second hand market:

 * Rolex Datejust